-Each contractor, upon entry to the site, will receive a hazard report booklet to report unsafe conditions and actions.
-The white copy in the booklet is to be completed and given to the contractor supervisor.
-The green copy is to remain in the booklet.
-The contractor supervisor is expected to review the white copy and turn it in the Nyrstar Job Owner.
-The Nyrstar Job Owner is expected to review the incident for possible follow-up actions and then enter the incident into RIMS.
+Each contractor is expected to report any hazards found to their supervisor/foreman.
+The contractor supervisor is expected to report the hazard/finding to the Nyrstar Job Owner.
+The Nyrstar Job Owner is expected to review the hazard/finding for possible follow-up actions and then enter the information into RIMs.